- Written by Super User

 Exchange of information through EMN ad-hoc queries system

-The ad-hoc queries system serves the EMN National Contact Points and the European Commission in order to quickly obtain information on migration and international protection topics, such as e.g. legal migration, irregular migration, borders, returns, visas etc. Responses to ad-hoc queries are compiled into comparative compilations of all the responses from the EU Member States and Norway.
-The compilations are published in thematic categories on the EMN central website.
+The ad-hoc queries system serves the EMN National Contact Points (NCPs) and the European Commission in order to quickly obtain information on migration and international protection topics, such as e.g. legal migration, irregular migration, borders, returns, visas etc. The comparative compilations are elaborated from the collected responses to ad-hoc queries, and they are published in thematic categories on the EMN central website.

 * The titles of the studies are preliminary.